chrishobcroft/bondedstake/README.md

 Bob has LPT, bonded to a node in Livepeer's network.
 Bob also has TokenB.

-TokenA and TokenB can be identical.
+TokenA can be Ether or an ERC-20 Token.

-Either of TokenA or TokenB can be Ether.
+TokenB can be Ether or an ERC-20 Token.

 ## Objective